radi-cho/awesome-gpt4/README.md

 - [gpt-voice-conversation-chatbot](https://github.com/Adri6336/gpt-voice-conversation-chatbot) - Conversational GPT-4 bot that has memory, ElevenLabs/Google TTS, voice-chat/CLI options, customization, and is not token-limited.
 - [botbots](https://github.com/radi-cho/botbots) - A dataset of dialogues between two `gpt-3.5-turbo` instances with system messages written by GPT-4.
 - [chatgpt-wrapper](https://github.com/mmabrouk/chatgpt-wrapper) - API for interacting with ChatGPT and GPT4 using Python and from Shell.
+- [openplayground](https://github.com/nat/openplayground) - An LLM playground you can run on your laptop.

 ### Community demos